 In 1870, Jim chaired the committee that sent a letter to the Governor petitioning for the purchase of a plantation to divide among the freedmen of Edisto.
 In 1872, he organized a land purchase cooperative for him and twelve other freedmen to purchase 234 acres of Seaside Plantation.
-In a land purchase coop, each member pays a share of the purchase price and receives a proportional amount of land in return.
+In a land purchase co-op, each member pays a share of the purchase price and receives a proportional amount of land in return.
 This allows buyers with limited funds to work together to purchase large tracts of land to subdivide amongst themselves.
-Jim purchased approximately 30 acres of Seaside and moved his family there.
+Jim purchased approximately 30 acres of Seaside Plantation and moved his family there.
 He planted the land to make a living.
 In 1874, Jim was appointed the Trial Judge for Edisto Island for a short period.
 In 1874, Jim entered into a partnership with several other investors to start the Toglio Ferry Company.
-Given that there were no bridges on or off Edisto Island at the time, having a black-owned ferry company would be a great boon to the freedmen community.
+Given that there were no bridges on or off Edisto Island at the time, having a Black-owned ferry company was a great boon to the freedmen community.
 They could now rest easier knowing that they would receive fair treatment and prices from the ferry when shipping crops to market or heading into town for business.
-In 1875, Jim organized a second land coop with 21 other freedmen and was successful in purchasing 404 acres of the Clark’s Shell House Plantation.
-From this coop, Jim received 74 acres of high ground and 90 acres of marsh, including the old Clark Manor and all its outbuildings.
+In 1875, Jim organized a second land co-op with 21 other freedmen and was successful in purchasing 404 acres of the Clark’s Shell House Plantation.
+From this co-op, Jim received 74 acres of high ground and 90 acres of marsh, including the old Clark Manor and all its outbuildings.
 In 1878 and 1880, Jim was elected as a delegate to the Charleston County Republican Party Convention and, in 1882 and 1884, he was elected as Precinct Chairman for Edisto Island in the Convention.

 The arrival of the Boll Weevil decimated the Sea Island Cotton Crop and eventually collapsed the market.
 Henry continued to farm the rest of his life and passed away in 1941 at the age of 80.
 Rosa passed away in 1949 at the age of 83.